RFID-Based Identification System

 • Software:

-• Implemented RFID communication protocols to communicate data to the RFID card
+• Implemented RFID read/write communication using embedded protocols

 Hardware: